 The Office of International Affairs is committed to providing a safe, healthy and productive learning experience for every Ohio State student pursuing an educational experience abroad.
 Guidelines for a safe and successful study abroad experience have been developed to promote the well-being of every participant, and to raise students' awareness of potential areas of concern.
 Information on health and safety is provided at every stage of the study abroad process.

 The Office of International Affairs implements the following protocol to maintain the health and safety of all Ohio State students studying abroad:

 - Every Ohio State student who is a U.S. citizen and traveling internationally to study, intern, research and/or study independently is required to register with the nearest U.S. embassy or consulate through the U.S. Department of State's Smart Traveler Registration Program.
 Registration will make a student's presence and whereabouts known should it be necessary to contact them in an emergency.

 - All Ohio State students traveling abroad for academic purposes must be enrolled in international supplemental insurance, providing not only health insurance, but coverage for emergency assistance, evacuation and repatriation.

-- Students are provided with detailed information on how to schedule an international travel appointment, ensure they receive all necessary vaccinations and travel abroad with any necessary prescription medications.
+- Students are provided with detailed information on how to schedule a travel consultation, ensure they receive all necessary vaccinations and travel abroad with any necessary prescription medications.